[TypeScript] Processing to upload images with ionic2 [Transfer]

 argument type detail

-server path string Specify the server path to save the image
+server path string Specify the server path where you want to save the image

 options FileUploadOptions

-fileName Specify the name when saving the file on the server (default: image.jpg)
+fileName Specify the name to save the file to the server (default: image.jpg)

-httpMethod Specify HTTP method as PUT or POST (default: POST)
+httpMethod Specify the HTTP method as either PUT or POST (default: POST)

 mimeType Specify MIME type (default: image/jpeg)

-the official website I have explained the image upload process above.
+the official website concludes my explanation of the image upload process.

 At the end

-The Transfer plugin can process not only image uploads but also downloads.
+The Transfer plugin can handle not only image uploads but also downloads.

-This time I only explained the upload process, but if there is a demand, I would like to explain the download process as well, so
+This time I only explained the upload process, but if there is demand I would like to explain the download process as well, so

 If you found this article helpful , please give it a like!